priyanshmodi04/IS477_Project/StatusReport.md

 ### Shivam Patel

-Shivam’s main contributions involved **feature selection, validation, exploratory analysis, and documentation**:
+main contributions involved **feature selection, validation, exploratory analysis, and documentation**:

 - Wrote and refined selection scripts that determine key football variables (e.g., turnovers, total score) and weather variables (e.g., temperature, precipitation), including some derived values.
 - Constructed an early version of the integrated tables and validated the joined dataset using Jupyter notebooks to check that weather values made sense for sampled games.